kevindigo/quests-of-zeus/README.md

 ### Victory Condition

-The first player to complete **3 of each quest type** (temple_offering, monster, foundation, and cloud) wins the game!
+The first player to complete **3 of each quest type** (temple_offering, monster, statue, and cloud) wins the game!

 ### Game Components